florianfesti/boxes/documentation/src/api_burn.rst

 The burn correction -- aka kerf -- is done in two separate steps.
 The first mechanism is used during drawing.
-After rendering there is a post processing step that replaces the inverted arcs of the inner corners by Bezier loops that can be cut in a continous motion.
+After rendering there is a post processing step that replaces the inverted arcs of the inner corners by Bezier loops that can be cut in a continuous motion.

 The first mechanism is integrated into the low level commands of Boxes.py.
 So for the most part developers do not need to